 - Lee Epstein & Thomas Walker, Constitutional Law for a Changing America: A Short Course (fifth edition, 2012) (referred to hereafter as EW)

-- Jones, A Dreadful Deceit

 - Alexander, The New Jim Crow

 - Steele, Whistling Vivaldi

 - Fields & Fields, Racecraft

 - Carpenter, Flagrant Conduct, The Story of Lawrence v.
 Texas

 - Unger, The Emergency State: America's Pursuit of Absolute Security at All Costs

 - Dow, Autobiography of an Execution

-- Sunstein, The Second Bill of Rights
+- Cass Sunstein, The Second Bill of Rights

 - Lewis, Freedom for the Thought That We Hate

+- Alderman & Kennedy, The Right to Privacy

-- Yoshino, Covering
+- Kenji Yoshino, Covering

+- Walter Benn Michael, The Trouble With Diversity

-- Tatum, Why Are All the Black Kids Sitting Together in the Cafeteria?
+- Beverly Tatum, Why Are All the Black Kids Sitting Together in the Cafeteria?

-- Turow, Ultimate Punishment
+- Scott Turow, Ultimate Punishment

-- Liptak, To Have and Uphold (e-book)
+- Adam Liptak, To Have and Uphold (e-book)

-- Sandel, Justice
+- Michael Sandel, Justice

-- Recommended: Franzese, A Short and Happy Guide to Being a College Student

 Prerequisites: POLS BC1001 "Dynamics of American Politics" or POLS W1201 "Introduction to American Government & Politics" or equivalent.
-This course has a limited enrollment of 30 students.
+This course has a limited enrollment of 25 students.

-Course Description: This course explores seminal case law to inform contemporary civil rights and civil liberties jurisprudence and policy.
+Course Description: This course explores seminal caselaw to inform contemporary civil rights and civil liberties jurisprudence and policy.
 Specifically, the readings examine historical and contemporary first amendment values, including freedom of speech and the press, economic liberties, takings law, discrimination based on race, gender, class and sexual preference, affirmative action, the right to privacy, reproductive freedom, the right to die, criminal procedure and adjudication, the rights of the criminally accused post-9/11 and the death penalty.

 Requirements: Students are required to attend all classes.
 This class is conducted much like a law school seminar, and students will be required to actively participate.
-In addition to a midterm and final exam, students are required to submit two reflections on selected readings.
+In addition to a final exam, students are required to submit two reflections on selected readings.